-The Executive MBA (EMBA) program, one of the first in the country, is a 21-month, weekend cohort program designed for individuals with significant management and leadership experience.
-The curriculum emphasizes leadership development, executive coaching, and strategic integration of concepts.
-It is delivered over six modules, during which students take the equivalent of three courses per module (summers off).
-Class days occur one day a week, all day, alternating between Fridays and Saturdays.
+The Executive MBA (EMBA) program, one of the first in the country, is a 21-month, cohort program designed for individuals with significant management and leadership experience who aspire to be effective executive leaders.
+The curriculum emphasizes leadership development and strategic thinking, executive coaching, and strategic integration of concepts.
+It is delivered over four semesters (summer off).
+Classes are offered all day in a Friday/Saturday format on alternate weeks.